 To avoid that you accidentally over-inflate your board, we use an upgraded valve that automatically releases the extra air when you pump over 15 PSI.https://outdoormaster.com/collections/sup/products/chasing-blue-sup-board-infinite

 This is how this valve actually works.
 When you go over 15psi in the board, the valve spring releases and it lets the air out.
 It functions the same as you pushing down the button to release air.
-The valve goes to an open state and stays there until you push and twist the button back closed.
 If your board sits out in the sun and the pressure goes above 15psi, the valve opens and releases air until you push the valve button back in to close it.